 The MBA degree is offered in a range of different formats.
 The five most popular ones are:

-5. Accelerated, in which you immerse yourself into the degree program, going to school during weekdays and having fewer school breaks.
-This usually takes one year to complete.
+Accelerated, in which you immerse yourself into the degree program, going to school during weekdays and having fewer school breaks.
+An accelerated program may take anywhere from 15-18 months to complete.